particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Device OS API sleep updates 2024-05-22

+The  [Device OS Firmware API sleep reference](/reference/device-os/api/sleep-sleep/sleep-sleep/) includes additional information for Gen 4 devices
+(P2, Photon 2, M-SoM).

 ### M-SoM PWM in Device OS Firmware API 2024-05-22

 The list of PWM pins for the M-SoM is different than the P2/Photon 2; the table in the [Device OS Firmware API reference](/reference/device-os/api/input-output/analogwrite-pwm/) was not correct for the M-SoM.

 ### WiFiCredentials setHidden and setValidate 2024-05-21